100-SRA/FRC-2024/README.md

 This repo stores the 100 SRA's FRC robot code for the 2024 game season.
 Good luck to all teams!

 ## Team Members
-- caleb
+- Caleb
-- kyte
+- Kyte
-- malik
+- Malik
 - Julius
 - Thomas
 - David